jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 ![screenshot of the radio setup screen](set-up-taranis-x-lite-18.jpg)

-> Configure date, time, battery range (so the UI will have a correct representation of how much battery you have left), sound mode, volume, contrast, alarms for battery low, display settings, units, channel order and others.
+> Configure date, time, battery range (so the UI will have a correct representation of how much battery you have left), sound mode, volume, contrast, alarms for battery low, display settings, units, channel order, and others.

 `SD-HC CARD (Screen 2/9)`